 - Instead, rephrase it to “What do you think about what you saw today?”
 (This helps students transfer abstract feelings to concrete thoughts and keeps it open to a wide range of possible answers.)

 6. Listen.
 You can only know where your youth are at and understand the direction of the conversation if you are giving full attention to the group.
-Do not plan your next question or your next announcement while students are sharing.
+As the small group leader, do not plan your next question or your next announcement while students are sharing.
 Let your students’ responses shape the movement of the discussion.
 Be a good and compassionate listener, and be ready to care for students who express hurt, uncertainty or strong emotion related to their own journey.

 7. Don’t force conclusions or answers.
 There is a time to teach and a time to listen.
 Before you or your fellow leaders jump in with the right answer, let students grapple with hard questions on their own.
 Injecting your answers into discussion will silence productive conversation.